IanMagnusson/Image-Editor/README.md

 java -jar ImageEditor.jar -script path-of-script-file
 ```
 ### Interactive Mode
-Before running any other command you must *load* or *create* and image to work on.
+Before running any other command you must *load* or *create* an image to work on.
 This can be done in a few ways.
 1. Click "Load Image from File" and select an image file to load (supported formats are JPG and PNG)
 2. Click the "Create" menu at the top and select one of our image generators to create an image from scratch
 3. Use the Script Input Box to execute a Load command (for details on batch script format see Noninteractive Mode section)